spooky-finn/satellion/readme.md

 We will develop a lightweight, secure, and transparent Bitcoin wallet featuring a friendly, step-by-step ask-and-confirm interaction model.
 The project is non-profit and aimed primarily at experienced users who want straightforward, trustworthy self-custody without trading functions or unnecessary complexity.

-The initial release will support Bitcoin only, then Ethereum will be added.
+The initial release will support Bitcoin and Ethereum.
 Consideration of other assets will be deferred until much later, and only after careful evaluation.

 ## Principles